 2 kilometers off the road, in the border of Somero and Tammela, next to Kapilontie road in Letku, you can find an odd Giant’s sarcophagus.
 It is a nearly 5 meters long retangle stone, which is said to be hollow.
 It is believed to be an ancient sacrificial altar from the Iron Age.
 Letkun Puoti is a small store in the village, and close to the store there is an old school.
 The school has some cryptic cup-marked stones.
 Villagers of Letku are also active in organizing fun events, such as hose throwing World Championships (because Letku in Finnish means a hose).
 After Letku, the Ox Road crosses highway 2.

-The next nature destination along the way is Häme Nature Centre at Ruostejärvi in Tammela.
-From the Nature Centre you will find a cafeteria and playroom for the kids, and outside there is a nice Ruostejärvi beach and nature trails.
+The next nature destination along the way is Ruostejärvi in Tammela.
+Ruostejärvi lake has a lovely beach and many nature trails to explore.
+It is connected to Liesjärvi National Park.
 Liesjärvi National Park and its scenic Kyynäränharju ridge are located about 10 kilometers south from the Ox Road.
 If you are into history or farm animals, Korteniemi Heritage Farm at Liesjärvi is the place to go.
 Saari folk park and Kaukolanharju observation tower with beautiful views over Tammela’s landscape are located about 5 kilometers north from the Road.

 Pääjärvi recreation area with a lean-to shelter and a trail around the lake is the perfect spot for a day visit or short overnight stays in the border of Tammela, Loppi, and Hämeenlinna.
 It is part of extensive Hämeen Ilvesreitti (Häme Lynx Trail) network, which showcases the ice age formed nature in Häme Lake Uplands.
 About 8 kilometers northeast from where the Ox Road crosses highway 10, you will find protected marsh Heinisuo in Renko in Hämeenlinna.
 Aulanko Nature Reserve in Hämeenlinna is a vast yet accessible greenery with stunning landscapes.